Mhidayah19/ICT3217_ImageSegmentation/README.md

 `chmod +x models.sh` & `./models.sh`

+Do not forget to upddate

+'lib/core/constants/model_constants.dart'

+with the correct model name and path.

 ### About the sample

 - You can use Flutter-supported IDEs such as Android Studio or Visual Studio.